 Step 6: Oversee the construction process

-At some point in the process, the construction manager will likely come to you and say, “We need to do x, and the cost will be y.”
+At some point in the process, the construction manager or general contractor will likely come to you and say, “We need to do x, and the cost will be y.”
 Once construction is underway, it’s important that the district understand how to manage change orders to reduce unnecessary costs and stick to the budget.